Store-Compare-Project/StoreCompare/Client/README.md

 Assuming you have Java installed, you can just double click the .jar file and the program will open.

-## Information
-For more information on concepts and technologies discussed and used in this program, please refer to the [Wiki](https://github.com/Store-Compare-Project/ITProSkills/wiki) and resources below.

 ## Technologies and Software
 **Technologies**